yowlonglee/Enhanced-Powergaming-Scripts/README.md

 ### Baldur's Gate II: Enhanced Edition and Enhanced Edition Trilogy
 The mod has support for IWD spells (from either Sword Coast Stratagems or IWDification), Sword Coast Stratagems, Dark Side of the Sword Coast, Song & Silence, Tome & Blood, Faith & Powers, and for changes from Spell Revisions (Revised) and Item Revisions (Revised).

+### Icewind Dale: Enhanced Edition
+Currently, this mod supports only the base game for Icewind Dale: Enhanced Edition.

 ## Components

 Below are the components for the install allowing you to pick and choose what changes you would like to see made.
 Each one will provide a prompt, so you can skip what you don't want.